1985 MOVE bombing

-The 1985 MOVE bombing was the destruction of residential homes in the Cobbs Creek neighborhood of Philadelphia, Pennsylvania, United States, by the Philadelphia Police Department during a standoff and shootout with the anarcho-primitivist commune MOVE.
-Police dropped two explosive devices from a police helicopter onto the roof of a house occupied by MOVE.
-The Philadelphia Fire Department allowed the resulting fire to burn out of control, destroying 61 previously evacuated neighboring homes over two city blocks and leaving 250 people homeless.
-Six adults and five children were killed in the attack, with one adult and one child surviving.
-A lawsuit in federal court found that the city used excessive force and violated constitutional rights against unreasonable search and seizure.
+The 1985 MOVE bombing, locally known by its date, May 13, 1985, was the aerial bombing of a house, and the destruction of 61 more houses by the subsequent fire, in the Cobbs Creek neighborhood of Philadelphia, Pennsylvania, United States, by the Philadelphia Police Department during an armed battle with MOVE, a black liberation organization.
+MOVE members shot at Philadelphia police who had come to evict them from the house they were using as their headquarters.
+Philadelphia police aviators then dropped two explosive devices from a Pennsylvania State Police helicopter onto the roof of the house, which was occupied at the time.
+For 90 minutes, the Philadelphia Police Department allowed the resulting fire to burn out of control, destroying 61 previously evacuated neighboring houses over two city blocks and leaving 250 people homeless.
+Six adults and five children were killed in the attack; two occupants of the house, one adult and one child, survived.
+A lawsuit in federal court found that the city used excessive force and violated constitutional protections against unreasonable search and seizure.

 Background

 In 1981, MOVE relocated to a row house at 6221 Osage Avenue in the Cobbs Creek area of West Philadelphia.
 Neighbors complained to the city for years about trash around their building, confrontations with neighbors, and bullhorn announcements of political messages by MOVE members.
 The bullhorn was broken and inoperable for the three weeks prior to the police bombing of the row house.

 The police obtained arrest warrants in 1985 charging four MOVE occupants with crimes including parole violations, contempt of court, illegal possession of firearms, and making terroristic threats.
 Mayor Wilson Goode and police commissioner Gregore J. Sambor classified MOVE as a terrorist organization.
 Police evacuated residents of the area from the neighborhood prior to their action.
-Residents were told that they would be able to return to their homes after a 24-hour period.
+Residents were told that they would be able to return after 24 hours.